 This case study came to us from Joshua Cohen at Fat Pencil Studio in Portland, Oregon.
 Joshua writes:

 The company name “Fat Pencil” refers to the traditional drawing instrument used by architects during the early stages of conceptual design—when it’s important to get ideas on paper quickly, and avoid getting bogged down by details.
 SketchUp Pro provides a digital equivalent of this practice, and it’s been an essential tool for us since Fat Pencil Studio was founded in 2004.

 Fat Pencil Studio creates technical graphics for legal, transportation, and construction professionals.
-Some examples are courtroom exhibits, infrastructure visualization and site logistics diagrams.
-Our staff have engineering and architecture backgrounds.
+Some examples are courtroom exhibits, infrastructure visualization, and site logistics diagrams.
+Our staff has engineering and architecture backgrounds.
 We use this experience to develop compelling visual presentations for complex projects.

 The buildings in this area of Seattle are already in Google Earth’s 3D Buildings layer, so we initially considered importing street features into Google Earth to create a presentation.
 However, the difficulty of matching terrain over such a large area forced us to scrap this plan.
 SketchUp Pro offers more flexibility for presenting the details that matter most in this project; namely, the new street configuration.
 After cleaning up the AutoCAD drawings, we draped the linework over imported terrain and then added 3D features.
 We used several plugins to help reduce modeling time: Projections V2 helped with the curbs.
 Drop and RepeatCopy helped us place trees, cars, bikes, and people.
 We also had some help from the 3D Warehouse, including an excellent streetcar model by JediCharles.